Mashed Potato Cakes

 Make sure they are coated with the breading mixture.

-Place the potato cakes into the heated vegetable oil and cook on each side for about five minutes, or until each side is brown.
+Place the potato cakes into the heated vegetable oil in your large skillet and cook on each side for about five minutes or until each side is brown.
+Be sure to place the potato cakes in a single layer in the pan.

-Try not to turn the potato cakes over before they are cooked, otherwise, they fall apart easily.
+Avoid turning the potato cakes over before they are cooked on the first side; otherwise, they will fall apart easily.

-Once cooked, place the fried potato cakes on a paper towel to soak up some of the grease and then add them to a plate to eat.
+Once cooked, place the fried potato cakes on a couple of paper towels to soak up some grease, then add them to a plate to eat.

 You can dip the mashed potato cakes into sour cream, ranch dressing, ketchup, or anything you love.